Quick Start Guide

 = e.g. “37.774929”

-Optional Next Steps
+Next Steps

 Integrate Finsweet Filters

-epicmaps automatically integrates with Finsweet Attributes v2 List as long as the LIST is the same Collection List element, changes to the LIST ITEMs will be reflected on the MAP.
+epicmaps automatically integrates with Finsweet Attributes v2 List.
+As long as the LIST is the same Collection List element, changes to the LIST ITEMs will be reflected on the MAP.

 epic-map-element="list"